Truck Stop Etiquette: Unwritten Rules for Professional Drivers

 Dim Those Headlights!

 If another driver is backing up near you in the dark, turn off your headlights.
-Blinding them won't help; it'll only make their job tougher.
+Blinding them won't help; it'll only make their dry van job tougher.
 Instead, let them see clearly and park safely.

 Kill Your Headlights to Follow Truck Stop Rules.